 The texture of Besan Ladoo is somewhere in between creamy and chewy, which are two great qualities to have in a one dessert 🙂

-Besan Ladoo or Laddu is a popular Indian sweet made of besan (chickpea flour or gram flour), sugar and ghee (clarified butter).
-It is a popular sweet to make for festivities like Holi and Diwali, and kids love this dessert.
-Here is my super quick and easy recipe using the gadget we all can’t imagine life without- the microwave.
+It one of the popular sweets to make for festivities like Holi, Diwali, and kids simply love this dessert.
+Here is my super quick and easy recipe using the gadget that I can’t imagine life without- the microwave.

 Microwave Cooking Technique

 The time to roast besan in the microwave is anywhere between 3-5 minutes.
 The actual time for you will depend on the strength of your microwave.